elucian/bee/syntax/structure.md

 ## Driver file

 Bee is a free form language.
 That means indentation of code and spaces are not relevant.
-In Bee method main() is optional.
+In Bee method "main" is optional.
 Instead we define a _driver_ file using directive #driver.
 This is the program entry point.
 One program can have a single _driver_ and many _modules_.

 A _driver_ can contain statements that do not belong to any function or method.